 Take care of the technical setup:

-- Provide clear instructions for setting up VPN, security tools, work apps, and the development environment.
+- Provide clear, step-by-step instructions for setting up VPN, security tools, work applications, and the development environment.
+Assume no prior knowledge of the company's specific configuration.

 Integrating new hires into your culture